gncnpk/xrm-generate-ts-overloads/README.md

 4. Create a d.ts file in your project folder.
 5. Copy the generated TypeScript defintiions to your d.ts file.

-**Definitions for subgrids & quick views are generated only if the subgrid/quick view is loaded on the form.**
+**Definitions for subgrids/quick views/embedded forms are generated only if it has been loaded on the form.**

 **Subgrids must have atleast one row of data for definitions to be generated.**